Cookieless WorldDigital Advertising

 What is contextual targeting?

-The assumption of contextual advertising has remained unchanged.
-Advertisers want to present what the user may be interested in – not knowing the user, but understanding the context.
+This basic assumption of contextual advertising has remained unchanged.
+Advertisers want to present what the user may be interested in without knowing the user but rather by understanding the context.

-What does it mean exactly?
-As an example of contextual targeting, let’s imagine a user browsing the Internet and finding – and then reading – an article about the most amazing Greek beaches.
-This provides a hint that the user might potentially be interested in flight tickets to Greece or a new swimsuit.
+What does this mean in practice?
+As a contextual advertising example, let’s imagine a user browsing the Internet and finding—and then reading—an article about the most amazing Greek beaches.
+This hints that the user might be interested in flight tickets to Greece or a new swimsuit.
 Advertising vendors will read this signal and present these types of products or services in ads.

 Contextual targeting technology reads specific signals like the website’s URL, content category, text, and even images to understand the contextual relevance of each page.